Why I Always Read Email First Thing Each Morning

 Time-management pundits are always harping on how we waste time reading emails first thing in the morning.
 I think they’re full of manure.

-First of all, a 2007 study found that 41% of people go online first thing in the morning, many of those reading email before they even eat breakfast.
-A more recent study I read said it was increasing to closer to 65% of people going online first thing each morning.
-Is it just addiction – or is there a good reason for it?
+First of all, a Marketo study found that 58% of people read email first thing in the morning, many reading email before they eat breakfast.
+Is it just addiction —Β or is there a good reason for it?

 As a small business owner, I have a HUGE reason for reading email first thing in the morning: my customers matter to me more than anything.
 Most of my clients and students communicate with me via email, so taking care of their needs first thing in the morning is simply good customer service.

-• I’ve delegated much of my email reading to my assistant who handles any routine customer service problems from people who have bought my ebooks or audio programs, or students who have lost their login ID.
+- I’ve delegated much of my email reading to my business partner who handles any routine customer service questions from people who have bought my programs or students who have lost their login ID.

-• I quickly scan my new emails and only answer those ones that are most important.
+- I quickly scan my new emails and only answer those ones that are most urgent.
+I leave the rest of them for later in the day, after I’ve done my other daily prep work.

 Great tips, I’m a firm believer in getting to email first thing in the morning.
 It gives you the information you need to shape your day.